YeonJeans/Saera-Flutter/README.md

 ###  For Android User

-1. Download the apk file at Release tab
+1. Download the apk file at Releases tab.
 2. Run the apk file on your phone.

 ### For iOS User